 There is no specific time limit for the completion of undergraduate degrees, but the university reserves the right to review course work that is more than seven years old.
 Furthermore, the university is neither obligated nor committed to continue courses or programs so that students can take more than the normal four or five years to complete bachelor’s degrees or more than two years to complete associate degrees.

-Class standing and grade-point averages at Ball State University are determined on the basis of semester credits.
+Class standing and grade-point averages at Ball State University are determined at the close of the term on the basis of semester credits.
 Generally, one hour of class time a week equals one credit.
 For example, most classes at Ball State carry 3 credits, and they meet for approximately three hours each week.

 Undergraduate students are designated as freshmen, sophomores, juniors, and seniors during their academic careers at Ball State.
 Students who have earned fewer than 30 semester credits are freshmen.
 Students who have earned 30 credits or more but fewer than 60 credits are sophomores.
 Students who have earned 60 credits or more but fewer than 90 credits are juniors.
 Students who have earned 90 credits or more are seniors.